-To enable window dub using the front panel controls:
+To enable a window dub using the front panel controls:

-- 1 Using the Set.
-Down, and Up switches, select Burn Enabled (burn EnA). - 2 Press the Set switch again.
-The LED Time Code Display will switch to display the current On or Off setting for Window Burn. - 3 Use the Down and Up switches to switch between the parameter values. - 4 When you have chosen your desired option. press Set.
+- 1 Press Set, and use the Down and Up switches to display Burn Enabled (burn EnA). - 2 Press Set.
+The LED Time Code Display will switch to display the current On or Off setting for Window Burn. - 3 Use the Down and Up switches to switch between the parameter values. - 4 Press Set.

-Based upon the selected positional reference, the time code character generator can now burn time code addresses onto any video signal that's passing through SYNC I/O.
+Based on the selected positional reference, the time code character generator burns time code addresses onto any video signal passing through SYNC I/O.